JeffWeinell/REEs/README.md

 ### Save UCE targets
 Biostrings::writeXStringSet(x=target.UCEs,filepath="./targetUCEs.1000.fas",format="fasta")
 ```
 Result: 1,000 *T. sirtalis* UCEs chosen as targets: [targetUCEs.1000.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/UCEs/targetUCEs.1000.fas).
 These correspond to WeinellEntry targets 2153–3152 in [Version2_additional-targets_Entry1899to3152_20Sep2018.fasta](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version2_additional-targets_Entry1899to3152_20Sep2018.fasta).
+After ultrastringent filtering, probes were designed for 907 of the 1,000 UCEs submitted to Arbor Biosciences.
 See [ultra-stringent filtering](#ultrastringentFiltering) section.

-After ultrastringent filtering, probes were designed for 907 of the 1,000 UCEs submitted to Arbor Biosciences.

 <a name="Methods.SelectingddRAD"></a>
 ## Selecting the set of target ddRAD-like loci

 #### Overview:

-1-2.
 Identify and obtain all regions of the *Thermophis baileyi* genome that begin with the recognition sequence of the restriction enzyme (RE) *Sbfi* and end with the recognition sequence of the RE *EcoR1*, and which have a length of 900-1000nt.
 Then I used BLASTn to search for homologs of the *Thermophis baileyi* ddRAD-like loci in the *T. sirtalis* genome.
 I filtered the set of ddRAD-like loci to include only those with a single, high quality match found in *T. sirtalis* genome.
 I trimmed the ends of sequences if there was a string of ambiguous bases nearby.
 A subset of the retained loci were submitted to Arbor for ultrastringent filtering and then probe design.

 <!---
 1. grep Sbfi recognition site in *T. baileyi* genome (sense strand contigs); output = three column hit table containing the "contig accession", "start position", "end position"